-Guilt-Free Coconut French Toast
+All Healthy Coconut French Toast

-Coconut oil or cooking spray – for greasing
+Coconut oil or cooking spray, for greasing

-Mixed berries or strawberries – to serve
+Mixed berries or strawberries, to serve

-Agave syrup – to serve
+Agave syrup, to serve

 Mix together the egg and milk in a shallow bowl.
-Dip the bread in the egg mixture to cover fully.
+Dip the bread into the egg mixture to cover fully.
 Remove the bread from the bowl.
 Sprinkle the coconut generously over both sides to coat the bread.

-Grease a non-stick frying pan lightly with coconut oil or cooking spray, and heat over a medium heat.
-“Fry” the bread on both sides until golden.
+Grease a non-stick pan lightly with coconut oil or cooking spray, and heat over a medium heat.

+Fry the bread on both sides until golden.
 Transfer to a plate.
-Sprinkle generously with stevia and cinnamon.
-Serve with mixed berries or strawberries alongside, and a drizzle of agave syrup on top… yum! 🙂
+Sprinkle generously with granulated sweetener (stevia or xylitol) and cinnamon.
+Serve with the mixed berries or strawberries alongside, and a drizzle of agave syrup on top.
+Enjoy!!

 Leave a Response